gmc-code/PC-microbit-micropython/docs/challenges/guess_the_number.rst

 .. admonition:: Tasks

     #.
 Add counting of the number of guesses made and display it at the end of each game.
+Just show the main code, excluding functions.
+    #.
+Show the full code.

     .. dropdown::
             :icon: codescan